bentrombley/datafox-eng-blog/_drafts/hipchat.md

-We're huge fans of [HipChat](https://www.hipchat.com/) here at DataFox and it has rapidly become our central means of communicating and sharing information.
+We're huge fans of [HipChat](https://www.hipchat.com/) here at DataFox and it has rapidly become our central means of communication.

-We started by using it a simple instant messenger for 1:1 conversations, and then expanded to using the chat rooms as a way to send out customer feedback without clogging our inboxes with e-mail.
+We started by using it as a simple instant messenger for 1:1 conversations, and then expanded to using the chat rooms as a way to send out customer feedback without clogging our inboxes.
 And it has become the way to broadcast announcements like `@all order lunch from [doordash](http://doordash.com)`.

 But that's just the beginning.
 HipChat is also _the_ simplest way to communicate with our automated tools and processes.
 No more e-mails or dashboards spread across 10 different systems.
-By consolidating our messaging through HipChat we get all of our alerts in one place and can instantly see everything that is happening, and discuss.
+By consolidating our messaging through HipChat we get all of our alerts in one place and can instantly discuss everything that is happening.

 ### Deployment and Configuration